Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > WorkCover Lawyers Gold Coast

 Splatt Lawyers Gold Coast explains your time frames during a free case review.
 Call 1800 700 125

-Please see a doctor, GP or specialist for immediate medical care to manage your condition and start recovery.
-Even if you think you have a mild injury, getting prompt treatment helps protect your rights in a workers' compensation claim.
+Get immediate medical care and a treatment plan from a doctor or GP.
+Even if you think you have a mild injury, getting prompt treatment helps protect your legal rights for WorkCover claims.

 Under personal injury laws, you have the right to seek legal advice for WorkCover claims.